rust-bitcoin/bip324/CONTRIBUTING.md

+# Contributing

+Coding conventions and requirements are captured in the justfile.
+Check it out to contribute!

 ## Publish New Crate Versions

 1. Update the version in each crate's Cargo.toml and ensure the Cargo.lock is updated as well.